github/hackathons/Resources.md

 ## [Namecheap](https://www.namecheap.com/)

 If you're looking for a great domain hosting platform, you can't go past Namecheap.
-Choose from thousands of domain names to kickstart your hackathon project.
+Choose from thousands of domain names to host your hackathon event apge.
 If you have the [GitHub Developer Pack](https://education.github.com/experiences/virtual_event_kit) you can register one free .me domain name for 12 months.

 ## [Open Source Guide](https://opensource.guide/)